chadkluck/atrakit-jquery/README.md

 # atrakit

+> NOTE: This repository is deprecated as it uses old versions of Google Analytics.
+Use Google Analytics 4 with Tag Manager to achieve the same.

 ATRAKIT can be used to add tracking events to web pages.

 It is a script to automatically tag links, downloads, and events with Google Analytics (or other analytics)